Press Shop specializes in high-profile publicity for authors and experts.

 Andy Davis works on all of Press Shop's publicity campaigns and leads the media research work.
 He has particular expertise in business, sports, politics, and history, and he works heavily on book projects in those spaces.
 A born-and-bred New Yorker, he graduated from the University of Michigan with a degree in history, and worked in finance before joining Press Shop in 2013.

-Andy and Leah are married and have two young boys.
-The Press Shop office is in Park Slope, Brooklyn.
+Leah and Andy are married and have two young boys.

 Rachel Rodgers is a grad student completing an MA in Publishing and Journalism at The New School for Social Research.
-She's assisting at Press Shop with media research and publicity work this fall.
+She's doing an internship with Press Shop this fall.